 On day 4, we had a short 3.5 miles of hiking downhill switchbacks to the parking lot, and they just never seemed to end!
 The views looked out towards Long Pine, and I’m sure it was beautiful – the photos look great – but, I really don’t remember much.
 That is, other than staring at my feet moving as quickly as they could, people complaining about the hip straps of their packs irritating their hips, and turning at the end of each switchback.

 I was so incredibly grateful at this point that we had glissaded the day before rather than walking down the 99 switchbacks because with 99 + all these – it’s enough to drive a person mad!
-Needless to say, our group were all on the same page, or should I say, pace, and we made it down rather quickly.
+Needless to say, our group were all on the same page, or should I say pace, and we made it down rather quickly.
 Nobody was wasting any time – there were pancakes and bacon at the finish line!

 If you’re hiking Mount Whitney down from Trail Camp vs Outpost Camp, you’ll have an extra 2 miles to hike today on top of the 4 from Outpost Camp.
 Don’t worry – going downhill, you can still make that in like 3 hours if you’re moving quickly.
-Above Outpost Camp the trail is fairly rocky, but once you get to Outpost Camp it’s mostly a dirty trail.
+Above Outpost Camp the trail is fairly rocky, but once you get to Outpost Camp it’s mostly a dirt trail.
 That makes it easy to move along quickly!

 It’s not uncommon to see deer along the trail on your way down – please give them their space and remember you’re in their home.
 Respect their home.

-After a rather quick jaunt down from Outpost Camp, we took our celebratory photo at the trail head and made it towards the Portal store.
-We ordered our breakfast, and sat down to relax.
+After a rather quick jaunt down from Outpost Camp, we took our celebratory photo at the trail head and made it towards the Portal Store.
+We ordered our breakfast and sat down to relax.
 It felt so amazing to know that I had completed such a huge accomplishment hiking Mount Whitney!
 But, also…that it was over!

 Breakfast at the Whitney Portal